agrawal-rohit/grimoire/README.md

 <br />

-`yehle` is a CLI command for scaffolding modern software projects by taking caring of common [yak-shaving](https://softwareengineering.stackexchange.com/a/388236) operations through opinionated templates and tooling configurations.
-I found myself spending a frustrating amount of time configuring every new library, monorepo, or microservice with _"just the right tooling setup"_ before I could start writing the logic that's actually fun.
-Add on the fact that different languages serve a particular use-case better than others _(with each language having it's own tooling ecosystem that keeps evolving)_ - the inevitable duplication of work was too annoying to deal with everyday.
+`yehle` is a CLI tool for scaffolding modern software projects by performing common [yak-shaving](https://softwareengineering.stackexchange.com/a/388236) operations through opinionated templates, sensible tooling setup, and development best practices.

+I would usually spend hours re-configuring the _"same old tooling and workflow setup"_ for every new project instead of focusing on the actual functionality. `yehle` eliminates that duplicative work by generating a project structure _(based on my personal flavour)_ with essential pieces already configured _(pre-commit hooks, a linter and formatter, build and release workflows, basic documentation, etc.)_ - thus allowing me to build things I'm interested in without the distractions.

 ## Table of Contents